Milliman-PRM/qlikview-hosting/WebApps/MillFrame/UserGuidesMasterVersions/PRM Project Management Console User Guide.md

 6. Project Thumbnail – this icon will be used as the launch icon for the report(QVW).
 Support of animated GIFs and transparent GIF/PNGs is available.

-7. User Guide: This control will allow an **optional** user guide to be uploaded and associated with the project.
+7. User Guide - This control will allow an **optional** user guide to be uploaded and associated with the project.
 The user guide must be a self-contained entity, HTML with inlined images, PDF, Word or image file.
 A download link will be associated with the launch icon in the web portal to download/view the user guide.

 8. Group Creation/Group Deletion – to support legacy operations, the interface will allow groups to be created and deleted on-the-fly.
 Once a group is created or delete, this action takes place immediately on both the PMC hosting server and production.
-Use this functaionality carefully as it is possible to remove active groups that represent reports end-users are currently using.
+Use this functionality carefully as it is possible to remove active groups that represent reports end-users are currently using.

-9. Group association – to support leagacy operations, the interface will allow an alternate group to be selected for association of the project.
+9. Group association – to support legacy operations, the interface will allow an alternate group to be selected for association of the project.
 However changing groups for an existing report, will most likely result in not being able to update the report content due to signature/group conflicts.
 It is recommend the default values provided when the interface is launched should not be changed, unless you are certain as the ramifications of attempting the change.

 10. Save – persists the project to disk.
 Changes made by this update are confined to the PMC host machine only.
 No changes are made to the project on production until the project is published.